MatthewBacalakis/Auth0Sample/readme.md

 	```javascript
 	"jobTitle": "ItemDeleter"
 	```
-4. Lastly we will create a rule to set the users scope in the access token returned upon a successful login.
+4. Next we will create a rule to set the users scope in the access token returned upon a successful login.
 	1. In the Auth0 Dashboard go to the rules tab.
 Click CREATE RULE.
 	2. Click empty rule.
 	3. Name your rule and insert this javascript into the rule.
 The script reads the job title we created in step 3 from the app_metadata property of the user parameter.
 Based on the title it then sets the scope property of the access token being returned.